 Presence of competition would also be an objection to the salesperson and he should ensure that all the objections are handled correctly at his end as mentioned in the sales process.
 Salesperson notes down all the objections by the customer and addresses them one by one.

 If need be the salesperson contacts the organization and sets up a meeting with the product manager who is required to answer all the customer objections if the salesperson is unable to answer them.
 The salesperson should ensure the clarification of doubts by following up with the customer.
 Once the objections are handled then the salesperson proceeds to the negotiation step of the sales process.

 This is a very important step in the entire sales process as the deal can either break or close at this step.
 Most often than not, the negotiation is with respect to the pricing of the product.
 The objective of the customer is to get the product at the lowest possible price while that of the salesperson would be to get as much profit as possible out of the deal.

 The organization provides a minimum value which can be negotiated with the customer and below which, the sale cannot be done.
 This value safeguards the minimum expected profits per product.

 As the negotiation phases complete, the deal is closed.
 If the negotiation turns out to be positive, the sale is realized and if the negotiation turns out to be negative the customer is lost and the deal is closed.
-In the former case, it is the duty of the salesperson to follow up with the customer to provide after sales service while in the latter case the salesperson can focus on other customers.
+In the former case, it is the duty of the salesperson to follow up with the customer in accordance with the sales process to provide after-sales service while in the latter case the salesperson can focus on other customers.

-	This is the very important part of a sales process which will ensure if the customer will make a repeat purchase or not.
-The step to determine whether the customer is going to be a regular customer or a onetime customer.
+This is a very important part of a sales process which will ensure if the customer will make a repeat purchase or not.
+The step to determine whether the customer is going to be a regular customer or a one-time customer.